hangtwenty/presswork/README.md

 ### Known limitations

-* **`markovify` has awesome features we're missing out on.** These were disabled to reduce scope at first, but it'd be really nice to get these integrated well (especially if it could be done in a mix-and-match way)
+* **`markovify` has awesome features we're not exposing yet.** I disabled these at first to reduce scope, but it'd be nice to get these integrated well.
     * [weighted combination of models](https://github.com/jsvine/markovify#combining-models),
         you can make it so texts don't "win" just by length
     * [automatically filtering sentences to choose novel, new ones](https://github.com/jsvine/markovify/blob/4880754989a7bab272745340a11a2ba165c1216b/markovify/text.py#L116-L122)
 * Input & output 'cleaning' both are off to a good start, but need more work.
 There's definitely "cruft" in the output
 * No persistence yet.
 All 3 Markov Strategies could have the model persist on disk, but they each do it in a different way.
 No unified interface for this part, yet
-* Natural language - only tested with English, however similar-structure languages should work.
-Languages that read left-to-right should work, especially if you can boil down the punctuation to ASCII punctuation before passing in.
+* Natural language is limited to English and English-like languages.
+(Namely, left-to-right reading.)
-(You can leave all your rich Unicode etc in letters, that is supported, but non-ASCII punctuation is not well supported.)
+    * If using with a language besides English, that's awesome, please file issues as you encounter them.
-    * If using with a language besides English, that's awesome, please file issues if you hit any. `nltk` can probably support what you want, but surely we have to iron out some kinks
+    `nltk` can probably support what you want, but surely we have to iron out some kinks here.

 ### Development & exploration